 After students have graduated, the entrepreneurship center continues to keep an eye on alumni.
 In partnership with the K-State Alumni Association and the Manhattan Area Chamber of Commerce, the center selects an alumnus to be “Entrepreneur of the Year“ and “Manhattan Community Entrepreneur of the Year.”
 In 2016, Davy Hartman Campbell, who established the marketing company, Fulfillment Plus, in 1999 won the designation.
 He graduated with degrees in business administration and modern languages from K-State.

 A PLETHORA OF GLOBAL STUDY OPTIONS

-From Japan to Mexico, students at the College of Business know that an education within classroom walls isn’t enough anymore.
+From Japan to Mexico, students at the College of Business know that education within classroom walls isn’t enough anymore.
 That’s why the school recently launched the Certificate in International Business track that is open to all students at K-State.
-To earn this certification, students not only need to complete international courses in different business concentrations, they also need to undergo extensive foreign language study.
-To fulfill the international experience requirement, students can either participate in a study abroad or student exchange program, or work on an international internship worth three credit hours.
+To earn this certification, students not only need to complete international courses in different business concentrations, but they also need to undergo extensive foreign language study.
+To fulfill the international experience requirement, students can either participate in a study abroad or student exchange program or work on an international internship worth three credit hours.

 If students choose not to take an extra certification, the school is filled with opportunities to go abroad for some adventure while picking up global skills in your major.
 Students can apply to be part of one of the many faculty-led trips, which go to places like Spain, Italy, China, Germany, Ireland, and Taiwan.
 For graduate-level trips, the school will still consider undergraduate student applications.